 I did not like looking through racks, did not like trying clothes on in the fitting rooms and absolutely despised the clerk and mother asking questions concerned over the status of the fit in the crotch.
 Horrific!
 Always a difficult activity that shopping for clothing, plus when I was a kid in the 1970’s, fashion leaned a bit to the embarrassing as a general rule.
 But as I have said on several occasions, I was a lineman, a Bubba, from day one, and finding clothes was always a difficult task.

 I also had trouble with a shirt tuck.
 Seriously.
 Still do at age 46.
 One of my favorite pictures from childhood is what could be an Easter Day photo of my older brothers, my sister, and me, all dressed to the hilt.
-Pat, Tim and Kathy stand as perfect kids of fashion, worthy of any Madison Avenue ad campaign, cherubs sent down from heaven.
+The others stand as perfect kids of fashion, worthy of any Madison Avenue ad campaign, cherubs sent down from heaven.
 Then on the left side of the photo is me.
 Dress pants, clip-on tie, scowl on face and hands balled up tight at my side.
 Not bad, except the right half of my shirt’s completely un-tucked.
 In this photo of youthful fashion perfection, I stand out like a flashing red light.
 Pathetic.

-But with all those negative incidents, there was a pillar of apparel hope.
+But with all those unfortunate fashion incidents, there was a pillar of apparel hope.
 Toughskin Jeans from Sears.
 Look at the photo.
 Appreciate the high tech design features.
 The tri-blended material Toughskins, the HUSKY variety in my case, were the jeans for me.
 I had gone through a pair of Levis by the end of first recess, scoffed at the durability claims of Wrangler and the blue-light special jeans of K-Mart, forget it.
 Only one jean could handle the abuse of the Kid Coach Hays, Husky Toughskins.

 Long story short, I became somewhat of a celebrity at our Sears store.
-I would go through the indestructable Toughskin jean in a matter of months.
+I would go through the indestructible Toughskins jean in a matter of months.
 Right before the guarantee would expire, I would do something else and have to go switch out for a replacement pair.
 Mostly the quadruple fortified knee would crumble under the pressure of recess on a parking lot.
 Falls, dives, rolls, tackles took down many a pair of Toughskins.